natalia-sampaio/injective-blog/README.md

 -   Tailwind CSS: As easy as breathing.
 The utility-first approach makes styling quick and effortless.

--   Nuxt UI: This was my first time using Nuxt UI, and it was easy to pick up.
-It’s fast, has great performance, and provides solid accessibility features.
+-   Nuxt UI: While it was easy to pick up and performed well in terms of speed and accessibility, I feel it was overkill for this project.
+The application is simple and doesn’t require many different components, making Nuxt UI add unnecessary weight.
+In hindsight, I would have preferred something more modular, like shadcn, for better control over what gets included.

 -   Composition API: Very easy, especially since I’m already used to it.
 It feels natural to work with.